ankitnigam92/zp_hybridautomationframework/README.md

 To design this framework I am using **Cucumber** + **Selenium WebDriver** libraries.

-_In this framework I have tried catering all the requirements mention in the automation task._
+_In this framework I have tried catering all the requirements mentioned in the automation task._